 We use the same remuneration policies as teaching on-campus courses during the summer and winter session.
 Full-time faculty teaching and coordinating short-term travel courses during the summer session are paid 7% of their base annual salary per three credit course.
 The spring semester base annual salary is used for this calculation.
 Full-time faculty teaching and coordinating short-term travel courses during the winter session are paid according to the AFUM Overload Schedule according to academic rank.
 Part-time faculty coordinating short-term travel programs are paid off of the PAFTA Overload Schedule according to their academic rank, regardless of whether they are teaching during the winter of summer session.

-There must be at least 8 students and in some cases more than 8 to cover the cost of one full faculty salary.
-If you are team-teaching, there must be at least 16 students enrolled in the program to cover two full faculty salaries.
-If two faculty choose to lead a program with fewer than 16 students, the faculty will need to split a full salary.
+There must be at least 10 to 12 students and in some cases more to cover the cost of salaries.
+If there is not sufficient enrollment to cover both faculty salaries the faculty will need to split a full salary.
 If a significant portion of the instruction of the course is taught by guest lecturer(s) or if a significant portion of the logistics are managed by an in-country coordinator, a portion of your salary may be used to pay for their stipend which will reduce the amount of compensation you will receive.
 All salary details will be finalized and provided in a contract after your proposal has been approved.

 Will I receive a per diem?